-Lust; I Want It, I Don’t Care About Consequence
+Lust: I Want It, I Don’t Care About Consequences

-To lust or crave for something extends beyond sexual desire.
+Lust or craving for something extends beyond sexual desire.
 Yes, I too thought of sex the first time lust was mentioned.
 However, after decades of research and study, I know it covers a broad range of topics.
-Reward yourself in 12 minutes with more knowledge about this amazing topic!
+Reward yourself in 17 minutes with more knowledge about this amazing topic!

 STM Bible Lesson